jayanthkoushik/shinyutils/README.md

 ```

 ### `OutputFileType`
 `ArgumentParser` type representing an output file.
+The file's base directory is created if needed.
 The returned value is a file object.

 ### `OutputDirectoryType`
 `ArgumentParser` type representing an output directory.
-The directory is created if id doesn't exist.
+The directory is created if it doesn't exist.

 ### `ClassType`
 `ArgumentParser` type representing sub-classes of a given base class.
 The returned value is a class.